-Have watered in success
+· · · · ·

-Have noticed increase

-in bikers and quad
+Have noticed increase in bikers and quad

-151 NI- bikes churning up the V N.a.
-NI N-
+bikes churning up the

-151 NO park in Baddesley Yes No No No
+151 No park in Baddesley Yes No No No

+151 NO park in baddesiey 165 NO NO

 152 Yes Long Street Evening 6:30 onwards Avoiding town No Yes No More police No

+152 103 Long Street

 More for kids to do in

 the area parents held

 Not the only area with more accountable for

 153 No trouble Yes Yes - please explain their kids No

+100 110 winist the rown

 Council recognise that the basis of evidence

 there are instances of from this 'consultation'

 Anti-Social Behaviour could leave NWBC

 which occur in the open to judicial

 Town, there is some challenge.

 concern as to whether We believe our public

 the proposed Public spaces should be

 Spaces Protection welcoming and

 Order is a inclusive places for all

 proportionate response and that other

-for the behaviour of a measures can be used
+for the behaviour of a few individuals and measures can be used

-few individuals and to address problems

-whether this can be caused by particular
+whether this can be to address problems

-tackled in a way that individuals which are
+tackled in a way that caused by particular individuals which are

 has less potential to just as effective and do

 curtail on events in the not come with the

 Town involving alcohol inherent risks of area

 that the majority of the based control

 public are able to enjoy measures.(ii & iii)

 responsibly.
 The Borough Council

 Details on incident Concern has been appears to be

 dates, times and expressed that a lack of proposing the widest

 locations can be found evidence that the two possible "catch all Yes - please provide

 within the confidential 'conditions' to apply a "wording (i) for this your contact details so

 active monitoring logs PSPO have been met. order without that the Council can

 from the CCTV Joint We have been unable identifying the nature contact you with any

 154 Yes All of the above Committee.
 N/A to find evidence in Yes Yes - please explain or type of behavioural queries about that land

-NAME OF THE PARTY
+· · P P

 Will this stop pubs and

 cafes adjacent to

 market square from

-455 NI- using the square as N. AT- N
+using the square as

-155 NO additional seating area?
-INO No No
+155 No additional seating area?
+No No No

-ı 1 1

-Enforce the law to deal

-with the underage

-drinking at the Wine

-Bar and the illegal

-vapes being sold there

-Do something about

-the motorbikes with

-illegally loud exhausts

-revving their engines

-on the square

-Deal with the canabis

-farm in the flats above

-I live on the market The Square Hair and

-square, the loud music Beauty, tenants there

-from the wine bar also brag about the

-keeps me awake, and firearms they have

-after the wine bar has there

-Please, do something

-about the underage Stop the drinking on

-drinking at the wine bar the pavement outside

-the wine bar on market and the fights outside The Legion

-156 Voc Yes Yes - please explain No
+I live on the market square, the loud music from the wine bar keeps me awake, and Enforce the law to deal with the underage drinking at the Wine Bar and the illegal vapes being sold there Do something about the motorbikes with illegally loud exhausts revving their engines on the square Deal with the canabis farm in the flats above The Square Hair and Beauty, tenants there also brag about the firearms they have from the wine bar also brag about the after the wine bar has there closed, people carry on drinking on the square.
+Please, do something about the underage Stop the drinking on drinking at the wine bar the pavement outside the wine bar on market and the fights outside The Legion 156 Yes Yes Yes - please explain No